gomitolof/Ethical-Hacking-22-23/Buffer_Overflow_Lab-20221205/Labsetup/report.md

 $ p &buffer
 ```

-We can notice that the buffer addresses are differents among the two executables, while the ebp addresses are equal.
-However, even if these addresses are not the same as the real ones used by the programs running on the servers, they suggest to us that the same ebp is used always by the executables.
-So, just resuing the same ebp retrived in the previous task, and the buffer address returned by the target container, we can exploit another time the buffer overflow lunching a reverse shell.

 Notice that the bof function inside the stack program use 3 local variables.
-If for example 180 bytes are used to store the buffer, 4 + 4 bytes are used for the other two local variables, so the base pointer ebp address is situated after 188 bytes from the buffer's address, specifically at distance equal to 192.
+For example 180 bytes are used to store the buffer (as in L2 attack), 4 + 4 bytes are used for the other two local variables, so the base pointer ebp address is situated after 188 bytes from the buffer's address, specifically at distance equal to 192.